Eric Lloyd Williams: Post-war career

 After the war, Lloyd Williams opened a North American bureau for Sapa in Washington DC, where he worked from 1946 to 1949.
 In 1949 he became a public relations officer for the South African Chamber of Mines.

 In the 1950s, he and fellow journalist John Sutherland produced Africa X-Ray Report, a monthly newsletter that reported on political and other trends in Africa, including the growing tide of African nationalism.
 The newsletter was described as being "decades ahead of its time".

 In 1957, Lloyd Williams joined the Anglo American Corporation as public relations consultant, working initially in Johannesburg.
 The corporation posted him to Salisbury, Southern Rhodesia in 1961, Lusaka, Zambia in 1964 and finally London in 1966.
+He edited the corporation’s quarterly magazine, Optima, writing in-depth articles on African countries including Malawi, Mozambique and Rhodesia.
 He retired in 1975 and settled in Romsey, Hampshire, where he died in February 1988 after a long illness.

 He and his wife, Peggy, who died in 2001, were married for 46 years.
 They had three sons.